-The Manager shall be entitled to receive out of the assets of the Fund (i) a monthly fee, exclusive of VAT (if applicable) of USD 5,000, which is accrued daily and payable monthly (the "Fixed Component") plus (ii) an annual management fee as detailed in the table below, accrued and calculated at each Valuation Point (the "Variable Component").
+The Manager shall be entitled to receive out of the assets of the Fund (i) a monthly fee, exclusive of VAT, if applicable, of USD 6,000, which is accrued daily and payable monthly plus (ii) annual Management Fees, together with any VAT, if applicable, in respect of each Class as detailed below.
+The annual Management Fees payable to the Manager will be calculated and accrued based on the daily Net Asset Value of the relevant Class, at each Valuation Point and payable monthly in arrears.